The Importance of Occupational Health

 • Devising a rehabilitation programme specifically aimed at returning the employee to work.

 It is important for every doctor with a disability to have access to appropriate and timely occupational health advice and support, to prevent short-term sickness becoming long-term.
-This is also a public policy imperative, to reduce the risk of people falling out altogether of the employment market.

 Doctors may acquire a condition or disability at any stage of their career.